Roy Moore Scrambles To Shift Focus To Al Franken As New Accusations Against Him Emerge

 Richardson claims that at the conclusion of the date, Moore took her to the dark Sears parking lot where her car was and proceeded to kiss her aggressively against her will, forcing his tongue down her throat.
 Richardson says that she never wanted to see him again after that and avoided him thereafter by hiding whenever he came into the store.

-As you may remember, many witnesses have come forward to say that Moore had been banned from the Gadsden Mall in the ’70s.
+Many witnesses have come forward to say that Moore had been banned from the Gadsden Mall in the ’70s.
 The latest allegation, as reported by ABC News, is from a woman who claims to be the one who got him banned.

 Becky Gray, who worked at a department store in the Gadsden Mall when she was in her early 20s, says that Moore took a “creepy” interest in her, asking her out repeatedly, even though she kept refusing him and telling him that she was in a relationship.
 Gray says she found not only her own interactions with Moore to be “creepy” but also simply the fact that he spent so much time hanging out at the mall.